beet-software/dorm/docs/docs/reference/compatibility-and-release-status.md

 - The default generated identity shape is String.
 - Firebase reference operations require String identities.
 - Firestore reference operations use simple String document IDs and do not support composite identities.
-- Memory, BLoC, MySQL, PostgreSQL, MongoDB, HTTP, and SQLite currently generate UUID-backed String identities in their automatic identity paths.
+- The in-memory, BLoC, MySQL, PostgreSQL, MongoDB, HTTP, and SQLite engines currently generate UUID-backed String identities in their automatic identity paths.
 - Generated composite-key repositories accept explicit identities through `Creation.explicit`; `Creation.auto` is a compile-time error for those